Interrupt: Shared IRQs

-The elderly Industry Standard Architecture (ISA) bus uses edge-triggered interrupts, without mandating that devices be able to share IRQ lines, but all mainstream ISA motherboards include pull-up resistors on their IRQ lines, so well-behaved ISA devices sharing IRQ lines should just work fine.
+The Industry Standard Architecture (ISA) bus uses edge-triggered interrupts, without mandating that devices be able to share IRQ lines, but all mainstream ISA motherboards include pull-up resistors on their IRQ lines, so well-behaved ISA devices sharing IRQ lines should just work fine.
 The parallel port also uses edge-triggered interrupts.
 Many older devices assume that they have exclusive use of IRQ lines, making it electrically unsafe to share them.

-There are 3 ways multiple devices "sharing the same line" can be raised.
+There are three ways multiple devices "sharing the same line" can be raised.
 First is by exclusive conduction (switching) or exclusive connection (to pins).
 Next is by bus (all connected to the same line listening): cards on a bus must know when they are to talk and not talk (i.e., the ISA bus).
 Talking can be triggered in two ways: by accumulation latch or by logic gates.
 Logic gates expect a continual data flow that is monitored for key signals.
 Accumulators only trigger when the remote side excites the gate beyond a threshold, thus no negotiated speed is required.
 Each has its speed versus distance advantages.
 A trigger, generally, is the method in which excitation is detected: rising edge, falling edge, threshold (oscilloscope can trigger a wide variety of shapes and conditions).

 Triggering for software interrupts must be built into the software (both in OS and app).
 A 'C' app has a trigger table (a table of functions) in its header, which both the app and OS know of and use appropriately that is not related to hardware.
 However do not confuse this with hardware interrupts which signal the CPU (the CPU enacts software from a table of functions, similarly to software interrupts).

 Difficulty with sharing interrupt lines

 Multiple devices sharing an interrupt line (of any triggering style) all act as spurious interrupt sources with respect to each other.
-With many devices on one line, the workload in servicing interrupts grows in proportion to the square of the number of devices.
+With many devices on one line, the workload in servicing interrupts grows in proportion to the number of devices.
 It is therefore preferred to spread devices evenly across the available interrupt lines.
 Shortage of interrupt lines is a problem in older system designs where the interrupt lines are distinct physical conductors.
 Message-signaled interrupts, where the interrupt line is virtual, are favored in new system architectures (such as PCI Express) and relieve this problem to a considerable extent.

 Some devices with a poorly designed programming interface provide no way to determine whether they have requested service.
 They may lock up or otherwise misbehave if serviced when they do not want it.
 Such devices cannot tolerate spurious interrupts, and so also cannot tolerate sharing an interrupt line.
 ISA cards, due to often cheap design and construction, are notorious for this problem.
 Such devices are becoming much rarer, as hardware logic becomes cheaper and new system architectures mandate shareable interrupts.